meginwinnipeg/workshops/content/classes/EDUA7850/content/share7850.md

 ![AGOL workspace](img/share/step5c.PNG)<br>

 7. Click _Place Map_ in the bottom right corner of your screen to finish adding your map.
 8. I will also add **context text** to the textbox by clicking the green plus sign and selecting the **text** option.
-I am copy + pasting the _The Project_ text from the workshop text document.
+Add some more filler text from a Lorem Ipsum generator.
 9. Slide 1 of my sidecar now looks something like:
 ![AGOL workspace](img/share/step5d.PNG)<br>

 10. Continue to populate your sidecar with the other maps you have created.
-There is a link to a video, and some other images that you can try adding to your sidecar/ text boxes as well.
+Try adding a link to a video or some images to your sidecar text boxes as well.
-11. Play around with other adding other elements to your StoryMap, feel free to go beyond the content/text I have provided you in the workshop folder.
+11. Play around with other adding other elements to your StoryMap.

 ## 6. Publish and share